henniggroup/VASPsol/USAGE.md

   increase the cutoff energy to converge the caviation energy because the grid must be fine enough to resolve the cavity surface.

+- Set LRHOB = .TRUE. if you would like to write out the bound charge density in the CHGCAR format.
+  The file is named RHOB.

 - For examples, please see the Examples folder